 Opportunity Cost For Investors

 By taking the time to compare investments, you can make a better decision.
-For example, you might want to invest in a certain stock because you are hearing good things about it.
+For example, you might want to invest in a Motley Fool stock because you are hearing good things about it.

 But if you wait and compare it against another potential stock, you might realize that the other stock is a better investment given your goals and risk tolerance.